Posting Notifications in Confluence

-This command builds your plugin code, starts a Confluence instance, and installs your plugin in it.
-This may take several seconds or so.
-When the process completes, you will see many status lines on your screen concluding with something like the following lines:
+This command builds your plugin code, starts a Confluence instance, and installs your plugin.
+This may take several seconds.
+When the process is complete, you'll see many status lines on your screen concluding with something like::

 - Open your browser and navigate to the local Confluence instance started by

 If you used the settings in the instructions, the default port is 1990.
 To navigate to the local Confluence, enter http://localhost:1990/confluence//plugins/servlet/notification/admin in your browser.